blog-banner-image

 Students can complete an unpaid internship through the Massachusetts State Police (MSP).
 Internships are offered three times a year for fall, spring, or summer semesters and students must earn college credit while completing their program.
 Applicants must be juniors, seniors, or graduate students and be able to pass a rigorous background check.

-There are several internship tracks to choose from, but forensics students will be most interested in the scientific track.
-This track is open to applicants who major in forensic science and wish to explore how those principles and practices are applied within the department’s crime laboratory.
+There are several internship tracks to choose from, but forensics students will be most interested in the forensic science track.
+This track is open to college students with science/laboratory-focused majors.
+Placements will be within the Forensics Services Division (FSD).

 Methodology